janetlndavis/github-workflow-activity/activity.md

 - Have contributor-1 and contributor-2 independently follow the contribution
   workflow to add another favorite food to the end of `favorite-foods.txt`.
-- Maintainer, accept one of the pull-requests.
+- Maintainer, accept one of the pull requests.
 Try to accept the other.
-You won't be able to because changes in the pull-request conflict with the other that you already accepted.
+You won't be able to because changes in the pull request conflict with the other that you already accepted.
-- Help the contributor with the unresolved pull-request to follow _Keep your repositories up-to-date (18-23)_ to synchronize his/her repositories and resolve the conflicts.
+- Help the contributor with the unresolved pull request to pull changes from GitHub to the local master and rebase their development branch.
+Then push the development branch to GitHub.
-- Maintainer, note that the conflicted pull-request is automatically updated and should be acceptable.
-Accept the pull-request.
+- Maintainer, note that the conflicted pull request is automatically updated and should be acceptable.
+Accept the pull request.
 - Have contributors clean up.

 Celebrate enthusiastically.
 That was challenging.